Lenovo's Smart Paper is an interesting Kindle Scribe alternative

-(Pocket-lint) - It seems that more and more companies are working on e-ink displays that you can use as notebooks.
+It seems that more and more companies are working on e-ink displays that you can use as notebooks.

 Amazon's Kindle Reader has been popular for a long time, but just recently there's been a rise in similar e-ink tablets that you can use for note-taking and sketching.
 The ReMarkable 2 was one of our recent favourites, then others started appearing too like the Huawei MatePad Paper and the Amazon Kindle Scribe.